sdomurat/web-applications/README.md

   - [On undoing, fixing, or removing commits or mistakes in git](http://sethrobertson.github.io/GitFixUm/fixup.html)
   - [Post-Production Editing using Git](http://sethrobertson.github.io/GitPostProduction/gpp.html)

+> During the program life a programmer team possessing its theory
+> remains in active control of the program, and in particular retains
+> control over all modifications.
+The death of a program happens when
+> the programmer team possessing its theory is dissolved.
+A dead program
+> may continue to be used for execution in a computer and to produce
+> useful results.
+The actual state of death becomes visible when demands
+> for modifications of the program cannot be intelligently
+> answered.
+Revival of a program is the rebuilding of its theory by a
+> new programmer team.
+> *Peter Naur*

 ## Tematy na referaty